 According to the Food and Drug Administration, products are required to list their ingredients so people know what they are applying.
-Except when it comes to fragrance.
-Whatever has been used to make a product smell good needs to only be listed as fragrance.
-Generally the ingredient list is an undisclosed mixture of chemicals, which often includes diethyl phthalate, used to make plastic more flexible.
+Well, except when it comes to fragrance.
+Whatever has been used to make a product smell “good” needs to only be listed as fragrance.
+Generally, the ingredient list is an undisclosed mixture of chemicals, which often includes diethyl phthalate, used to make plastic more flexible.
 The toxic soup of chemicals that is called fragrance is often associated with allergies, dermatitis, respiratory distress and potential effects on the reproductive system.

-It’s estimated that 40 percent of chemicals known as volatile organic compounds from cosmetics, soaps and paints disperse into the air where they react in the atmosphere to form the harmful pollutants.
+It’s estimated that 40 percent of chemicals known as volatile organic compounds from cosmetics, soaps and paints disperse into the air.
+There, they react in the atmosphere to form the harmful pollutants.
+Wonder what effect they have on our skin if they are that bad for the environment?
+The possible harmful effects can be seen by postal workers asking the question, “Is anything liquid, fragile, perishable or potentially hazardous; such as lithium batteries or perfume?”

-If you are familiar with aromatherapy, you may know that each essential oil has a fragrance that heralds its healing properties.
+So, now you know why we’re not going down that road.
+But, what about the essential oils we use?
+If you are familiar with aromatherapy, you may know that each essential oil has a fragrance that has healing properties.

-I hope this brief explanation helps you understand that Lost Remedy does want you to smell good, but we’re not basing our products on helping you do that.
+I hope this blog helps you understand that Lost Remedy does want you to smell good.
+But we’re not basing our products on helping you do that.
 Feel free, however, to use the contact us function on our website if you want more information or have further questions about our products.
 We’ll be happy to respond quickly and thoroughly.